Kozimkhon/telegram_casso/README.md

 npm start
 ```

-### First Run Authentication

-1. **UserBot Authentication:**
+### 🎯 Getting Started Guide

+#### Step 1: Initial Setup

+1. Run `npm start` to launch the system
+2. System will start with no registered admins

+#### Step 2: Register as Admin

+1. Send `/start` to your AdminBot in Telegram
+2. Click "Register as Admin" button
-   - Enter your phone number when prompted
+3. Enter your phone number (international format: +1234567890)
-   - Enter the verification code from Telegram
+4. Enter the verification code from Telegram
-   - If 2FA is enabled, enter your password
-   - Session will be saved for future runs

-2. **AdminBot Access:**
-   - Send `/start` to your AdminBot
+5. Enter 2FA password if you have one enabled
+6. You're now registered as an admin!

+#### Step 3: Add Your Session

+1. After registration, click "Add Session"
+2. Enter your userbot phone number
+3. Complete phone verification process
+4. Your session is now active and ready for forwarding!

+#### Step 4: Configure Channels

-   - Use the interactive menu to manage channels
+1. Use AdminBot menu to access "📋 Channels List"

-## 📖 Usage Guide
+2. Add channels you want to monitor
+3. Enable forwarding for desired channels
+4. Start receiving forwarded messages!

+### 🔐 Multi-Session Architecture

+**Database-Driven Admins**: No hardcoded admin users - all managed through database registration

+**Session Management**: Multiple phone sessions can be added and managed independently

+**Security**: Each admin registers separately, no shared credentials required

 ### Initial Setup